Mineral Water vs. Sparkling Water: What's the Difference?

 Written by Abigail Jolly

 You may be looking for an alternative to regular water, but aren't sure where to start.
-Mineral water and sparkling water are great alternatives to the plain filtered water coming from your fridge.
+Mineral water and sparkling water are great alternatives to the plain filtered water coming from your fridge or the aerated water from your tap.

 mineral water vs sparkling water